2.6 Form and Content of Acquiree Financial Statements

 financial statement disclosures.

-There may be circumstances in which full financial statements or
+There may be circumstances in which a registrant may comply with

-registrant to provide a form of abbreviated financial statements for an acquired
+allows a registrant to provide a form of abbreviated financial statements for an

-or to be acquired business that includes significant oil- and gas-producing
+acquired or to be acquired business that includes significant oil- and

-only abbreviated financial statements are available, see Section
+when only abbreviated financial statements are available, see Section 2.3.5.3 of this

 2.6.4.1 Qualifying Conditions for Use of Abbreviated Financial Statements